Buying Medicines Online: It's Convenient and Private, but Beware of Unsafe Websites

-And they use the same safety measures as more traditional methods for prescribing
+They use the same safety measures as more traditional methods for prescribing medicines.

-medicines.
-For the most part, consumers can use these services with the same confidence
+For the most part, consumers can use these services with the same confidence they

-they have in their neighborhood pharmacist.
-Some of these sites are familiar large
+have in their neighborhood pharmacist.
+Some of these sites are familiar large pharmacy

-pharmacy chains.
-Others are local mom-and-pop pharmacies, set up to serve their customers
+chains.
+Others are small, locally owned and operated pharmacies, set up to serve their

-But it’s also important to be careful when buying medicines online.
-Some websites
+It is always important to be careful when buying medicines online.
+Some websites sell

-sell products that are not FDA-approved.
-This means they haven’t been checked for
+products that are not FDA-approved.
+This means they haven’t been checked for safety

-safety and effectiveness.
-Other websites may not follow established procedures meant
+and effectiveness.
+Other websites may not follow established procedures meant to protect

-to protect consumers.
-For example, some sites only ask you to fill out a questionnaire
+consumers.
+For example, some sites only ask you to fill out a questionnaire before

-before ordering prescription medicines.
-They don’t require face-to-face interaction
+ordering prescription medicines.
+They don’t require face-to-face interaction with

 Buying medicines from sites like this may put your health at risk.
 You may end up